jes/meshmill/README.md

 If you want to improve Meshmill but don't know where to start, you could look at:

- * port Pngcam to Javascript so that it is more easily packaged for Windows
  * make Pngcam generate spiral toolpaths (or any others you find useful)
  * make Pngcam multi-threaded, or otherwise improve performance
  * implement support for rotary carving